Island - Michal Madera

 • Total Points = (island points x num laps) + trip distance (km)

-• Trip distance points is only added once to the total
+• Trip distance points are only added once to the total

 • Eligible islands - if it's named on reputable map or chart you can have it.
 Even named 'rocks'.